Henry Cubitt, 2nd Baron Ashcombe: Education and career

 Cubitt was educated at Eton and Trinity College, Cambridge.
 He was Conservative Party Member of Parliament (MP) for Reigate between 1892 and 1906.
 He later served as Lord Lieutenant of Surrey from 1905 to 1939, and was appointed to the Order of the Bath as a Companion (CB) in 1911.

 Cubitt succeeded to the peerage upon the death of his father in 1917.
 He was appointed to be a Deputy Lieutenant of the County of Surrey in 1940.

 Denbies, a large estate in Surrey, was included in his inheritance from his father.
 The payment of death duties and the upkeep of large estates during World War I resulted in large parts of the estate being auctioned on 19 September 1921.

 He was appointed Honorary Colonel of the 4th Battalion, Queen's Royal Regiment (West Surrey) in the Territorial Army on 12 July 1922, and was awarded the Territorial Decoration (TD).

 Family

-He married Maud Mariamne Calvert, daughter of Colonel Archibald Motteux Calvert and Constance Maria Georgiana Peters, on 21 August 1890.
-They had six sons, three of whom were killed in the Great War:
+He married Maud Marianne Calvert, daughter of Colonel Archibald Motteux Calvert and Constance Maria Georgiana Peters, on 21 August 1890.
+They had six sons, three of whom were killed in World War I: